 Training

-We currently offer our Tas Engineering E-Training course completely free – simply sign up here and start learning at your own pace: https://training.edsltas.com/.
-We also provide comprehensive help documentation with the software to help with specific exercises https://docs.edsl.net/
+We currently offer our Tas Engineering E-Training course completely free – simply sign up here and start learning at your own pace: https://training.edsltas.com/

 In person, classroom based training is available at our offices in Milton Keynes, with course dates shown below.
 If you would like to discuss online training then please give us a call or send us a message through our booking contact form.